samthor/disposable-element/README.md

-If you happen to be here, [see the draft unreleased post](https://whistlr.info/2021/disposable-web-components/).
+If you happen to be here, [see the post](https://whistlr.info/2021/disposable-web-components/).

 # TODOs